 - Rich ecosystem of third-party packages

 So, why do you need Python for data analysis?

 Easy to learn: Python is easier to learn than other programming languages.
 This is important because lower barriers mean it is easier for new members of the community to get up to speed.

 Reproducibility: Reproducibility is the ability to obtain the same results using the same dataset(s) and analysis.

 Data analysis written as a Python script can be reproduced on any platform.
-Moreover, if you collect more or correct existing data, you can quickly and easily re-run your analysis!
+Moreover, if you collect more or correct existing data, you can quickly re-run your analysis!

 An increasing number of journals and funding agencies expect analyses to be reproducible, so knowing Python will give you an edge with these requirements.

 - Versatility: Python is a versatile language that integrates with many existing applications to enable something completely amazing.
 For example, one can use Python to generate manuscripts, so that if you need to update your data, analysis procedure, or change something else, you can quickly regenerate all the figures and your manuscript will be updated automatically.